 The Mummy‘s great mistake was not being about the Mummy.
 She should have been the soul of the film, instead the Dark Universe was.
 Filmmakers and studios need to learn that you cannot create a universe without have a solid foundation first.
 The studio should have been dedicated to putting the best Mummy film out there.
 The primary objective should have been to tell the story of the Mummy and Nick.
 What is it about Nick that made Ahmanet think he was the perfect vessel of Set, who incidentally is the real bad guy of this film.
 Jekyll makes an assumption as to why Nick, but nothing makes it clear as to why she will go through so much trouble to have him.

 I think the best way to understand why this film was a failure would be to ask, what’s up with the double pupil eyes?
-The answer is, I don’t know, because the film fails to even explain that small detail, which happens to be highlighted many times throughout.
+The answer is, I don’t know, because the film fails to even explain that small detail, which happens to be highlighted many times throughout the film.

 I am not even gonna bore you with all that is wrong in terms of directing, editing, lighting (or lack thereof), or casting (*cough* Tom Cruise *cough*) because all those could have been forgiven if the movie bothered to be a movie.
 This is one massive product placement.